Apricot-S/xiangting/README.md

 # xiangting

-A library for calculating the deficiency number (a.k.a. the xiangting number, 向聴数).
+A library for calculating the deficiency number (a.k.a. xiangting number, 向聴数).

 This library is based on the algorithm in [Nyanten](https://github.com/Cryolite/nyanten).
 However, it introduces the following additional features: